tunna-7/Word-Cloud-Project/README.md

 ---
 ---
-Later Steps,
-So far working on Java code,
-Convert this Java code into an IntelliJ Plugin
+Later Steps, converting this Java code into an IntelliJ Plugin